 The Institute's undergraduate financial aid program ensures that an MIT education is accessible to all qualified candidates regardless of their financial circumstances.
 MIT provides financial aid to meet the full price of an MIT education, based on the calculated financial need of the family.
-In 2017-2018, 89% of undergraduates received \$149.4 million in financial aid from all sources, with MIT being the largest source.
+In 2018-2019, 90% of undergraduates received \$160.3 million in financial aid from all sources, with MIT being the largest source.
 For students with a family income under \$90,000, the Institute ensures that scholarship funding from all sources will allow them to attend MIT tuition-free.

 Financial need is the difference between the cost to attend MIT and the family's ability to pay that amount.
 Need is determined using information parents provide on the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service (CSS) Profile.
 The first \$3,400 of financial need is designated as self-help and can be met through a combination of term-time work, outside scholarships or grants (including Pell Grants), or student loans.
-The remaining need, if any, is met with an MIT scholarship.
+The remaining need, if any, is met with an MIT Scholarship.
 Students receiving scholarships and grants from sources outside MIT may use that aid to replace the student self-help.

-Selected Undergraduate Financial Aid Sta 2017-2018 tistics, Average need-based MIT scholarship \$51,752 Average need-based financial aid award \$49,317 Students awarded a need-based MIT scholarship 59% Students attending tuition-free 31% Class of 2018 graduates with no student loan debt 72% Average student loan debt for those who borrowed \$22,560 Average term-time earnings for those who worked \$3,432
+Selected Undergraduate Financial Aid Sta 2018-2019 atistics, Average need-based MIT Scholarship \$47,593 Students awarded a need-based MIT Scholarship 59% Students attending tuition-free 31% Class of 2019 graduates with no student loan debt 76% Average student loan debt for those who borrowed \$23,226 Average yearly earnings for those who worked \$3,398